 In this article, you will learn the basics of tankless water heater maintenance, what you’ll need to flush your water heater, and the four steps to correctly clean the internal parts of your tankless water heater.
 You will also leave knowing a lot more about your water heater than ever before.

-What is Tankless Water Heater Flushing?
+What Is Tankless Water Heater Flushing?

 Flushing is the process of running a cleaning solution through a tankless water heater to clean it.
 Flushing is also known as a flush, descaling, cleaning, or maintenance.
 This solution breaks apart harmful scale buildup that builds up in your tankless water heater so water can flow freely through your tankless water heater and out to your fixtures.
 Think of it like this: